LivingCryogen/Hazard/README.md

 # Hazard!
 *Hazard!* is a working "hot-seat" (local only) board game playable by two to six players based on the popular board game *Risk* (owned by Hasbro, Inc).
 Its source code is written entirely in C#, with the exception of the WPF UI which relies largely on XAML.

-All source code © Joshua McKnight, 2024.
-All rights reserved.
-Artwork © Kiah Baxter-Ferguson and Joshua McKnight, 2024.
-All rights reserved.

-*Hazard!* emulates basic game mechanics and rules from *Risk: The Game of Global Domination* by Hasbro, Inc.
-*Risk: The Game of Global Domination* is © 2020 Hasbro, Inc. All Rights Reserved.

 ## Purpose
 As a software development portfolio project, Hazard has two primary purposes:
   1. To force learning on me, its sole developer.